Honeycomb Tessellations and Graded Permutohedral Blades: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Adrian Ocneanu for many stimulating discussions during our graduate study at Penn State about permutohedral plates and blades and related topics and for encouraging us to explore and to develop our own approach.
-We thank Freddy Cachazo, Guoliang Wang, Tamas Kalman, Carlos Mafra, William Norledge, Alexander Postnikov, Sebastian Mizera, Oliver Schlotterer and Guoliang Wang for stimulating discussions.
-We thank Nima Arkani-Hamed for discussions and for suggesting \cite{Nonplanar}, Pavel Etingof for pointing out \cite{EtingofVarchenko,Felder}, and Victor Reiner for fruitful collaboration on the related paper \cite{EarlyReiner}.
+Many conversations with many people have contributed to this work.
+We are grateful in particular to Adrian Ocneanu for many discussions during our graduate study at Penn State about permutohedral plates and blades and related topics and for encouraging us to explore and to develop our own approach.
+We thank Freddy Cachazo, Darij Grinberg, Tamas Kalman, Donghyun Kim, Carlos Mafra, Sebastian Mizera, William Norledge, Oliver Schlotterer and Guoliang Wang for stimulating discussions.
+We thank Nima Arkani-Hamed for discussions and for suggesting \cite{Nonplanar}, Pavel Etingof for pointing out \cite{EtingofVarchenko,Felder}, Alexander Postnikov for pointing out the connection to the Catalan matroid polytopes, and Victor Reiner for fruitful collaboration on the related paper \cite{EarlyReiner}.
+We thank Massachusetts Institute of Technology for excellent working conditions while this paper was written.